“I'm not seeing any results.”

 You have been exercising for 3 months to try to lose weight, but you haven't lost much weight.
-You're telling someone about this problem.
-You say:
+You say this when telling someone about this problem.

 I'm not seeing any results.